-Box 6: Even in Finland there are problems
+Box 6.
+Even in Finland There are Problems

-A thematic review of equity in education in Finland by an OECD team found that 'students at the end of grade 9 have a "choice" between a high-status general option providing a variety of subjects and permitting realistic access to both university and polytechnics, and a low-status option with few prospects for tertiary education, mediocre employment prospects, and highly limited curriculum.
-It was clear to us that vocational education is indeed low status in the eves of prospective students: one group of students said it was for "dummies", and another claimed that it was for "lazy people"; another student said that "everyone who goes there will become a car repairer".
+A thematic review of equity in education in Finland by an OECD team found that 'students at the end of grade 9 have a "choice" between a high-status general option providing a variety of subjects and permitting realistic access to both university and polytechnics, and a lowstatus option with few prospects for tertiary education, mediocre employment prospects, and low status in the eyes of prospective students: one group of students said it was for "dummies," and another claimed that it was for "lazy people"; another student said that "everyone who goes there will become a car repairer."
 Vocational education suffers from another problem: students who choose that route must choose a specific occupational area.
 Many students said that they were simply not ready to make an occupational choice, and for this reason alone would opt for general upper secondary.
 While it is possible to change the occupation after starting, this may delay graduation.
-All in all, the mediocre prospects of vocational education, and the difficulty of choosing an occupation at such an early age, make it a distinctly second-class form of schooling'.
+All in all, the mediocre prospects of vocational education, and the difficulty of choosing an occupation at such an early age, make it a distinctly second-class form of schooling.'

-Source: OECD (2005: 25).
+Source: OECD (2005).